cambridge-ceu/csd3/README.md

 ```
 invoked by `sbatch`.

-### ssh/sftp
+### login

-Automatic login can can be enabled with
+Automation login through ssh/sftp can can be enabled with
 ```bash
 ssh-copy-id login.hpc.cam.ac.uk`
 ```